Kiwil23/GSplat_MA_Projekt/README.md

      ```

 2. **Launch the SplatScan App**
-   - Tap `SET URL` and enter your Zrok subdomain name.
+   - Tap `SET URL` and enter your zrok subdomain name.

 3. **Capture Video**
    - Tap `Start Recording` to record your object.